affinix/esthro/README.md

 ## So who, or what, is esthro?
 Esthro is an modular discord bot written in discord.js by <a href="https://github.com/Affinix">Affinix<a>, and is recieving updates and new commands daily.
 Currently the bot is private and under development, but you could clone this repo and run it yourself, if you know how to.

+## What can it do?
+Esthro is currently is in development, but currently has:
+  - System commands
+  - tag commands

+Some features that are soming in the future are:
+  - Music
+  - Image Manipulation
+  - Currency
+  - Games
+  - Fun Commands
+  - Moderation Commands
+  - Utilty Commands